 What keeps us from rejoicing?
 What keeps us from praying?
 What keeps us from giving thanks?
 This happens when we are distracted by worldly events and forget about eternity won for us by Jesus on the cross.
-Bethlehem finds its fulfillment in Jerusalem on Calvary.
+Bethlehem finds its fulfillment in Jerusalem on Calvary and at the empty tomb!

-Prayer: Lord Jesus, Your mother, Mary and Your earthly father, Joseph, waited for Your birth.
+Prayer: Lord Jesus, Your mother, Mary, and Your earthly father, Joseph, waited for Your birth.
 All the Old Testament people waited for the fulfillment of prophecy, grant that we also may wait with patience for Your second coming.
 Amen.